tinnlab/DSCC/README.md

 1. Requirements

-You need an environment with both R and python installed.
+You need an environment with both R and Python installed.
-Also, each of the provided scripts might require packages being installed before you can run them.
+Also, each of the provided scripts might require some packages being installed before you can run them.

 2. Setup
 ```bash